mattansb/Practical-Applications-in-R-for-Psychologists/README.md

 # Advanced Research Methods foR Psychologists

-This Github repo contains all lesson files used in the *Advanced Research Methods foR Psychologists - Practical Applications in R*, taught at Ben-Gurion University on the Negev (2019-2020).
-These lessons cover the basics of R, basic frequentist and Bayesian testing, and the basics of linear regression modeling (moderation, prediction, model comparison, etc…).
+This Github repo contains all lesson files used in the graduate-level
+course: *Advanced Research Methods foR Psychologists - Practical Applications in R*, taught at Ben-Gurion University on the Negev (fall 2019 semester).

+The goal is to impart students with the basic tools to process data, describe data (w/ summary statistics and plots), and finally build, evaluate and compare statistical models (using both the frequentist and Bayesian approach), focusing mostly on linear regression modeling.
+These lesson will lay the foundation for the advance courses:

+  - Structural equation modelling (*SEM*)
+  - Analysis of factorial data with (*ANOVA*).
+  - Hierarchical linear models (*HLM*).
+  - Machine Learning (*ML*).

 **Notes:**

+  - This repo contains only materials relating to *Practical Applications in R*, and does not contain any theoretical or introductory materials.
   - Please note that some code does not work *on purpose*, to force students to learn to debug. <sub>(Other code might not work because… I’m only human, okay??)</sub>